-Common dolphins have been seen off the east coast of South Uist and Barra in June and July, with group sizes numbering up to 200 animals.
-However, the species has not been recorded in the Sound of Barra itself, and since it favours deep waters, it is unlikely that locality is used to any extent.
+Common dolphins have been seen off the east coast of South Uist in June and July, with group sizes numbering up to 200 animals.
+The species has not been recorded in the Sound of Eriskay itself, and since it favours deep waters, this is unlikely to be used to any extent.